marianahiroki/LSE-IP-Fleeing-DV-London/README.md

 ## Objectives: ##

-- Impact on fighting domestic violence: Explored how refuges and social services provision could alter approaches to combat domestic violence.
+- Impact on fighting domestic violence: To explore how refuges and social services provision could alter approaches to combat domestic violence.
-- Collaboration for homelessness resolution: Examined strategies for public and private sector cooperation to effectively address and potentially end homelessness.
+- Collaboration for homelessness resolution: To examine strategies for public and private sector cooperation to effectively address and potentially end homelessness.

 ## Data Collection and Analysis: ##

 - Extensive academic literature and qualitative research based on interviews with support workers aiding survivors of DV.
+(Please see the references part of the dissertation for more information)
 - Utilized open housing data from GLA 2022 and MHCLG 2019, including rent, domestic abuse offences, and indices of multiple deprivation.
+(Please see the references part of the dissertation for more information)
 - Employed spatial analysis via QGIS to understand correlations between deprivation, crime, DV, and housing costs.

 ## Key Learnings/Insights: ##